inmve/free-ai-coding/README.md

 | Qwen3-Coder-480B | 69.6% (interactive) / 67.0% (single) | Alibaba |
 | Gemini 2.5 Pro | 63.2% | Google |

+### Contributing Your Usage Data

+Help make this resource more accurate by sharing your actual coding hours → [Submit your usage data](https://free-ai-usage.vercel.app/)

+If you spot an error, missing source link, or have updated quota/model information, please open an issue or pull request with a source.
+New tool contributions are welcomed!

+### Disclaimer

+No affiliation with any vendor.
+All trademarks belong to their owners.
+Information is for research; accuracy not guaranteed; limits/pricing change frequently.

 ## Contents